Frank Dikötter

+Frank Dikötter (/diːˈkʌtər/; 馮客 (Féng Kè), born 1961) is a Dutch historian who specialises in modern China.
+Dikötter is the author of The People's Trilogy, which consists of Mao's Great Famine (2010), The Tragedy of Liberation (2013), and The Cultural Revolution (2016), which aim to provide a description of Communist-led China.

+Life

+Born in the Netherlands, Dikötter graduated from the University of Geneva, majoring in history and Russian language.
+After two years in China, he moved to England, where he obtained his PhD in history from the SOAS University of London in 1990.
+He stayed at SOAS as British Academy Postdoctoral Fellow and as Wellcome Research Fellow, before being promoted to a personal chair as Professor of the Modern History of China in 2002.
+Since 2006, Dikötter has been Chair Professor of Humanities at the University of Hong Kong.
+He holds an honorary doctorate from Leiden University and is a senior fellow at the Hoover Institution of Stanford University.

 Work

+Patient Zero and Narcotic Culture

 In Patient Zero (2003) and Narcotic Culture (2004), Dikötter posits that the impact of the prohibition of opium on the Chinese people led to greater harm than the effects of the drug itself.
 These works have been poorly received by academics, with historian Kathleen L. Lodwick saying that "Narcotic Culture appears to be one of the revisionist histories of which there have been several lately that have aimed at convincing us that imperialism wasn't all that bad, or at least that we should not blame the imperialists, in this case the opium traders who made vast fortunes from the trade, for the social problems they created.
 Closer attention to accuracy in the bibliography would have caught some errors, which appear more than once and so are not simply typos."
 Alan Baumler wrote in his review of Narcotic Culture, "the authors' unwillingness to engage with the secondary literature, poor conceptualization, and questionable use of evidence make the study less useful than it could be."
 Timothy Brook wrote that the authors of Narcotic Culture "float some extraordinary propositions that go not only beyond received wisdom, but beyond actual evidence and even common sense."